barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

     :practice: T
     :noindent:

-    The following function should print, "Petting 'animal' makes me happier than anything else" where 'animal' is any animal of your choice.
+    The following function should return, "Petting 'animal' makes me happier than anything else" where 'animal' is any animal of your choice.
 For example, if 'animal' is "dogs", then the function should return "Petting dogs makes me happier than anything else".
 But, the blocks have been mixed up and include several extra blocks that are not correct.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the "Check Me" button to check your solution.